 The Company applies the provisions of ASC 820, Fair Value Measurements, for fair value measurements of financial assets and financial liabilities and for fair value measurements of non-financial items that are recognized or disclosed at fair value in the financial statements on a recurring basis.
-The Company also applied the provisions of the subtopic to fair value measurements of non-financial assets and non-financial liabilities that are recognized or disclosed at fair value as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
+The Company also applied the provisions of the subtopic to fair value measurements of non-financial assets and non-financial liabilities that are recognized or disclosed at fair value in the financial statements on a non-recurring basis.
+The subtopic defines fair value as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 The subtopic also establishes a framework for measuring fair value and expands disclosures about fair value measurements.
 The fair value framework requires the Company to categorize certain assets and liabilities into three levels, based upon the assumptions used to price those assets or liabilities.
 The three levels are defined as follows:

-Level 1: Quoted prices in active markets for identical assets or liabilities.

-Level 2: Quoted prices for similar assets and liabilities in active markets or inputs that are observable.

-Level 3: Unobservable inputs reflecting management's own assumptions about the inputs used in pricing the asset or liability.
+- Level 1: Quoted prices in active markets for identical assets or liabilities. - Level 2: Quoted prices for similar assets and liabilities in active markets or inputs that are observable. - Level 3: Unobservable inputs reflecting management's own assumptions about the inputs used in pricing the asset or liability.